mohammadrezaeicode/mr-excel-repo/README.md

 #### Improvement

-- capability to use var and rgb for fg, border color and font color
+- capability to use var and rgb for backgroundColor, border color and font color

 ### Version 2.2.2 (2023-08-15)